AdaCore/ada-spark-rfcs/features/rfc-to_string.md

 # Future possibilities

 - A new attribute 'From_String associated with a Root_Parser_Type could be introduced.
-Parsing is more complicated than just formatting values, may" deserve some additional design work.
+Parsing is more complicated than just formatting values, and may deserve some additional design work.

-- Format parameter has been introduce to prepare for future extension - its default semantics need to be defined.
+- The Format parameter has been introduced to prepare for future extensions - its default semantics need to be defined.

-- Interpolated strings (f"") should provides way to easily associate a formatter and format parameters.
+- Interpolated strings (f"") should provide a way to easily associate a formatter and format parameters.

 - Formatters for formats such as YAML, JSON and others can be provided to